Saptapadi:7 Hindu Marriage Vows Decoded – विवाह के 7 वचन

 - Sexual Pleasure (Rati Kriya)

 - Happiness (Anandam)

 - Companionship for Dharma (Dharma Sampatti)

-The Hindu Law or Dharma Shastra and Grihya Sutra empathize/mentions 8 types of Marriages, out of those eight, three are majorly practiced in INDIA.
+The Hindu Law or Dharma Shastra and Grihya Sutra empathize/mentions 8 types of Marriages, out of those eight, three are majorly practised in INDIA.

-1. Prajapataye : In this marriage, the parents of eligible bachelors who are highly qualified, healthy as per the Vedic class and the status quo of the family is extremely high and has a good respect and stability in society, go to the family having same or nearby characteristics and approaches the girl’s father to initiate marriage.
+1. Prajapataye: In this marriage, the parents of eligible bachelors who are highly qualified, healthy as per the Vedic class and the status quo of the family is extremely high and has good respect and stability in society, go to the family having same or nearby characteristics and approaches the girl’s father to initiate marriage.
 This is a major form of arranged marriage seen nowadays.

 2. Brahma: In this type, the boy’s parents look for the girl having high Vedic knowledge and auspicious features with strong moral characteristics in a girl, approach her father for marriage.
 This is a typical arrangement of marriage that many families follow especially in Rajasthan, Gujarat and royal families.